 The Insurance and Reinsurance Law Review: France

 In the years preceding the covid-19 pandemic, the French insurance sector had experienced steady growth.
 The pandemic has, however, put an end to this trend.
-Indeed, while it is still too early to assess the effective impact of the global health crisis on the French insurance industry, the French Insurance Federation (FFA) has released preliminary estimates, which indicate that the loss for the French insurance industry could amount to €9 billion.
+Indeed, while it is still too early to assess the effective impact of the global health crisis on the French insurance industry, the French Insurance Federation (FFA, now France Assureurs) has released preliminary estimates indicating that the loss for the French insurance industry could amount to €9 billion.
 Interim reports from the FFA also indicate a significant decrease of net inflows in the life insurance sector.

 i The insurance regulator